Beretta M1934: History and usage

 Fabbrica d'Armi Pietro Beretta SpA of Gardone Val Trompia has a history in firearms manufacturing reaching back to 1526, when they were established as a maker of barrels.
 But it was not until 1915 that, responding to the needs of the military during World War I, they produced their first pistol, the model 1915.
-Beretta has become one of the world's largest pistol makers and the model 1934 (M1934) was their most numerous product in the World War II era.
+Beretta has become one of the world's largest pistol makers and the Beretta 1934 (M1934) was their most numerous product in the World War II era.

 The mod.
 34 was the final product of the mod.
 1915 evolution, going through its 1919, 1923 and 1931 iterations.
-It was offered in .380 ACP, since it was a popular caliber among several european countries' armies, and since the Italian Army showed a specific interest in the german made Walther PP pistols.
+It was offered in .380 ACP, since it was a popular caliber among several European countries' armies, and since the Italian Army showed a specific interest in the German Walther PP pistols.

-The first contract for the pistol was made by the Ministry of the Interior, that bought 5,000 units in for the Italian Police.
+The first contract for the pistol was made by the Ministry of the Interior, that bought 5,000 units for the Italian Police.

 The Italian Army adoption was delayed for another year since the commission for the adoption of the new standard pistol was interested in an extra safety on the frame, as the Walther PP used.
-Once the commission realised that the extra safety was redundant and increased the price per unit, they opted to adopt the gun as initially proposed by the Beretta company.
+Once the commission realised that the extra safety was redundant and increased the price per unit, they opted to adopt the gun as initially proposed by Beretta.
 The first batch of 150,000 units was delivered between 1937 and 1938, soon followed by several others.

 This model was followed by the Beretta M1935, which was similar to the M1934 in most respects, except that it fired a .32 ACP (7.65 mm Browning) cartridge.